This fact sheet contains information about eating disorders.

 - willingness/desire to undergo multiple, unnecessary plastic surgeries.

 For further information about BDD, see the Body Dysmorphic Disorder Foundation (BDD) website.

-EDNOS is an increasingly common diagnosis, as often people may not meet all the criteria for a particular eating disorder, for example, anorexia, however they may still be restricting their calorie intake or binging and purging on a regular basis.
+OSFED is an increasingly common diagnosis, as often people may not meet all the criteria for a particular eating disorder, for example, anorexia, however they may still be restricting their calorie intake or binging and purging on a regular basis.
 The lack of a specific label does not make the disorder any less serious.
 All eating problems are difficult to deal with and can impact adversely on the sufferers life and health.
-For further information about EDNOS, see the BEAT website.
+For further information about OSFED, see the BEAT website.